-Chris Pontius was also alongside Steve-O when reflecting on this story and added, “WWE came into town and the theme of that night was Hollywood so they like had different celebrities that they invited.
-We weren’t originally set to go and wrestle, they wanted us to go in the ring and plug some stuff… and Vince McMahon’s out there and he’s like, ‘You’re gonna get these guys in the ring and NOT have them wrestle!?
-We are f*****g idiots if we don’t get them to wrestle somebody!'”
+Chris Pontius was also alongside Steve-O when reflecting on this story and added, “WWE came into town and the theme of that night was Hollywood, so they like had different celebrities that they invited.
+We weren’t originally set to go and wrestle.
+They wanted us to go in the ring and plug some stuff… and Vince McMahon’s out there, and he’s like, ‘You’re gonna get these guys in the ring and NOT have them wrestle!?
+We are fucking idiots if we don’t get them to wrestle somebody!'”

 Steve-O recalled being fascinated beforehand with the idea.
 “I remember walking through it and being really fascinated to see how much preparation goes into one of these matches.”

 It all started smoothly for Steve-O. He showed off in only a way Steve-O could, pandering to the crowd and then nailing a picture-perfect backflip off the top rope to the canvas as Umaga watched on.